zezocas0/PSR_TP3/README.md

 ### Rviz menu
 The rviz menu was implemented in order to make the actions of the robot easier to do, by implementing a interactive menu.
-This menu has movement options, and object detection options.
+This menu has several options, these include:
+- Going to a specific room.
+- Taking a picture.
+- Finding a specific object in the map.
+- Looking for a specific object only in a certain room.

 ### Navigation